sujoymondal87/browser-ar-runtime/README.md

 - MindAR requires `Cross-Origin-Opener-Policy: same-origin` + `Cross-Origin-Embedder-Policy: require-corp` — missing either header produces a `SharedArrayBuffer is not defined` error with no useful stack trace
 - Jeeliz and Three.js r112 share the WebGL context without conflict; r125+ breaks — pin the Three.js version
 - Camera stream on Android Chrome is not reliably released by `JEELIZFACEFILTER.destroy()` — always reload the page rather than attempting in-page teardown
 - WebGL canvas pixels are not reliably readable via `getImageData` directly — copy the WebGL canvas to an intermediate 2D canvas first before sampling.
-Sampling the WebGL canvas directly returns all zeros in most browsers regardless of what's rendered.
+Sampling the WebGL canvas directly returns all zeros in most browsers regardless of what's rendered

 ---